JoshFrechette/UofT_WeatherDashboard/README.md

 <h1 align="center">WeatherDashboard</h1>
 <p align="center">UofT SCS Coding Bootcamp | Assignment 5</p>

+# User Story

+As a traveler
+I want to see the weather outlook for multiple cities so that I can plan a trip accordingly

 # User Directions

 * User enters city name and clicks the submit button.